expo/expo/docs/pages/eas/metadata/config.md

 ## Dynamic store config

-The static config can get you far, but sometimes it's better to use a dynamic value.
-For example, copyright notices usually contain the current year, which is easy to forget to update every year.
+Metadata like the **copyright notice** should contain the current year, with EAS Metadata this can be automated.

-You can make this dynamic by using a **store.config.js** file configured with the [`metadataPath`](../../submit/eas-json.md#metadatapath) property in your **eas.json** file.
+Generate content dynamically by creating a JavaScript config file **store.config.js**.
+Use the [`metadataPath`](../../submit/eas-json.md#metadatapath) property in the **eas.json** file to pick the JS config file.

 > `eas metadata:pull` can't update dynamic store config files.
 Instead, it creates a JSON file with the same name as the configured file.
 You can import the JSON file to reuse the data from `eas metadata:pull`.